maxkratz/logic-ng.github.io/docs/index.md

 ---
-title: "The Next Generation Logic Framework"
+title: "LogicNG"
+description: "Harness the Power of Logic in your Projects"
 hide:
   - navigation
 ---